lstsgroup/vibrant/_sources/Keyword_Glossary.rst.txt

     :section: system
     :type: string

-    Define if mass weighting should be applied for spectra computation.
+    Defines if mass weighting should be applied for spectra computation.
 Possible values are:

     * **y** — yes, apply mass weighting
-    * **n** — no, dont apply mass weighting
+    * **n** — no, do not apply mass weighting

 Subblock: cell
 ~~~~~~~~~~~~~~~~